 Garage door openers are fairly simple mechanisms that tend to last a long time.
 The average lifespan is 10 to 15 years, but if you keep current on the maintenance of the rollers and springs, it's possible to get 20 years or more out of a good garage door opener.
 But even if yours is still working fine, there are good reasons to consider replacing it.
 Newer models offer increased safety, security, and convenience, and these advantages may well be reason enough to buy a new garage door opener.

 Since 1993, garage door openers have been required to be equipped with a safety reversing mechanism.
 This feature utilizes two sensors about six inches above floor level on both sides of the door.
-When any object, such as a child or pet, runs through the light beam created by these sensors while the door is closing, the door immediately stops and reverses.
+When an object, such as a child or pet, runs through the light beam passing between these sensors while the door is closing, the door immediately stops and reverses direction.

 Does your garage door opener wake people up or otherwise disrupt the household because it makes so much noise?
 If so, a new opener will almost certainly be quieter.

-Older garage door openers were vulnerable to thieves.
-Because their remote controls functioned with a fixed code, someone with a special device could sit outside your house and find the code, allowing them to open the garage door.
+Older garage door openers can be vulnerable to thieves.
+Because their remote controls functioned with a fixed code, someone with a special device may be able to sit outside your house and find the code, allowing them to open the garage door.

 New garage door openers have a “rolling code” feature, which changes the code every time the unit is used.
 Thieves can no longer duplicate the code and get into your garage uninvited.

 Older garage door openers did not offer keypads that could be mounted outside the garage.
 This handy feature allows you to enter a code into the keypad that will open the garage door.
 No keys are required.
 You may be able to buy a keypad to install with your existing garage door opener.
 If not, though, this might be a good reason to upgrade.
 Newer keypad units even eliminate the need to remember a code.
 They operate by touch, using fingerprint detection to open the door.

 One of the big inconveniences of a power outage is often the inability to operate the garage door opener.
 Garage door openers are now available with battery backup systems that will kick in automatically when you lose electrical power.